North Finchley, Barnet

 The introduction of trams in 1905 brought further growth and shops soon lined this section of the High Road in an unbroken continuum.
 By the outbreak of the First World War, North Finchley offered leisure attractions too, including an ice rink and two cinemas.

-Between the wars the Tally Ho public house (shown in the photograph on the right) replaced the Park Hotel, several major retailers built imposing stores and an Odeon (later Gaumont) cinema opened in 1939.
+Between the wars the Tally Ho public house (shown in the small photo) replaced the Park Hotel, several major retailers built imposing stores and an Odeon (later Gaumont) cinema opened in 1939.
 All this commercialism dragged the neighbourhood down a little and flats replaced some larger old houses.

 The Gaumont closed in 1979 and Artsdepot has been built on its site.
 In addition to the arts centre, the development (which is shown in the photo at the top of this article) includes flats, a health and fitness centre, a bus interchange and more shops.